MICHIGAN CRIME VICTIMS COMPENSATION:

 Who Sponsors the Michigan Crime Victim Notification Network?

-This is a free service of the Michigan Department of Community Health, Crime Victim Services Commission,
+This is a free service of the MI.
+Dept. of Community Health, Crime Victim Services Commission,

 All costs are paid by assessments collected from convicted criminal defendants.

 Open Arms is a crime victim service agency that provides free grief and trauma counseling (individual

 and group) as well as advocacy (assisting with crime victim compensation applications, PPOs, Zoom

 hearings and connecting with community resources) Phone: 313-369-5780.